edimaudo/hackathon_coding_challenges/techjam_2021/techjam.md

 #### Challenge 1 themes

-- BBL to International: Compare performance of the Australian team to that of international matches to gain insight.
+- **BBL to International**: Compare performance of the Australian team to that of international matches to gain insight.
 With this example solution, the goal is to create a project that gives Cricket Australia the extra edge that they need to win all of their matches!

-- MoneyBall Approach: Determine key performance indicators that lead to winning, help teams recruit and select top performers and rank players based on performance in key areas.
+- **MoneyBall Approach**: Determine key performance indicators that lead to winning, help teams recruit and select top performers and rank players based on performance in key areas.
 Instead of creating a simple ranking system that ranks players statistically, you’ll have access to multiple data sets that take a deep dive into individual aspects of the game that will provide a clearer understanding of the key performance indicators.

-- Form Factor: Determine how data can be leveraged to identify areas of improvement for player performance and how that data can be used to determine success in the future.
+- **Form Factor**: Determine how data can be leveraged to identify areas of improvement for player performance and how that data can be used to determine success in the future.
 Previous win/loss statistics may not be a key factor to gauge success in the future.
 Therefore, you will need to analyze ball-by-ball data and other data sets to help layout a use case for how the Cricket Australia team can be more successful in the upcoming seasons.

-- Real Time Strategy: Determine strategies to help mitigate a player being dismissed from game play using data.
+- **Real Time Strategy**: Determine strategies to help mitigate a player being dismissed from game play using data.
 For example, your solution can build algorithms to predict the chances of a batsman getting out given a sequence of deliveries

-- Match Strategy: Given that there are different types of Cricket matches that can be played, define optimal match strategies using the data provided to help teams prepare more effectively.
+- **Match Strategy**: Given that there are different types of Cricket matches that can be played, define optimal match strategies using the data provided to help teams prepare more effectively.
 Keep in mind that during these different types of matches, both the batting and bowling teams will need effective strategies in order to be successful.

-- DRS: Improve on field performance by leveraging umpire, grounds and match data to make decision-making easier for cricket players and leaders.
+- **DRS**: Improve on field performance by leveraging umpire, grounds and match data to make decision-making easier for cricket players and leaders.
 The idea behind this solution is to highlight areas where umpires, and possibly even the team captains, are making the wrong decisions so that we can better prepare them for future matches.

 - Prototype: Prototypes and technology solutions to build end-to-end integrated digital applications to manage and coordinate players, travel, partner engagements, payments and appearances.
 You will also want to consider the aspects of player training to ensure better coordination and management of the Australian National Team.

 ### Challenge #2: Fan Engagement